My Name Is Khan: Characters

-Karan Johar sent Shah Rukh Khan to the centers he had previously visited with Bathija; the director wanted the actor to socialize with autistic people, predominantly those with Asperger, and make his own Rizwan based on these interactions.
-Beside videos, Shah Rukh Khan continued his research with reading books about the syndrome, including the mystery novel The Curious Incident of the Dog in the Night-Time.
-Karan Johar observed that Shah Rukh Khan's research for the character was particularly extensive, admitting that it astonished him: "I was zapped by how much he knew on the subject.
+Johar sent Khan to the centers he had previously visited with Bathija; he wanted him to socialize with autistic people, predominantly those with Asperger, and 'make his own' Rizvan based on these interactions.
+Beside videos, Khan continued his research with reading books about the syndrome, including the mystery novel The Curious Incident of the Dog in the Night-Time.
+Johar observed that his research for the character was particularly extensive, admitting that it astonished him: "I was zapped by how much he knew on the subject.
 And he brought all the knowledge on the sets."
-While playing his character, the actor maintained expressionless eyes even when he was saying his dialogues, which he found difficult.
-To get it right, he practiced in bathroom for ten consecutive days.
+While playing his character, Khan maintained expressionless eyes even when he was saying his dialogues, which he found difficult.
+To get it right, he practiced in a bathroom for ten consecutive days.

 "My challenge is here is a character who does not feel love, who does not know how to cry or laugh, sing or dance, and yet in this film, I am going to be the most romantic hero ...
 You will at the end of the film feel, 'Oh my god, I wish he could be in love with me', knowing fully well my character does not feel love, he does not cry.
 I don't think I can succeed in convincing you that he is a lovable guy.
 And yet you feel for this man, you love him.
 That is the challenge I have in this film."